-7 sources of start-up financing
+8 sources of start-up financing

+Putting all your eggs in one basket is never a good business strategy.
+When you diversify your financing sources, you also have a better chance of getting the appropriate financing that meets your specific needs.
 Keep in mind that bankers don’t see themselves as your sole source of funds.
 And showing that you've sought or used various financing alternatives demonstrates to lenders that you're a proactive entrepreneur.

-Here's an overview of seven typical sources of financing for
+Here's an overview of typical financing sources:

 1. Personal investment

 When borrowing, you invest some of your own money—either in the form of cash or collateral on your assets.
 This proves to your banker that you have a long-term commitment to your project.